Simplifying your kitchen can have a very positive impact on your home and your life.

 Reducing the number of dishes means fewer dishes to store in your kitchen.
 But also means fewer dirty dishes piling up to deal with every day, simply because you start with less, to begin with!

 When there is a cupboard full of clean dishes and cups, it’s easy to grab another one each time you or your family needs one.
-The trouble is, this results in a lot of dirty dishes each day.
+The trouble is, this results in a lot of dirty dishes by the end of the day.

-Having fewer dishes means you and your family are more likely to reuse or wash their current dish or glass instead of getting a clean one.
+Having fewer dishes means you and your family are more likely to reuse or wash your current dish or glass instead of getting a clean one.

 4. Honestly evaluate small appliances